adnanahid/ProTracker-Client/README.md

 - MongoDB Database – Use a remote MongoDB Atlas instance or local setup.
 - Payment Integration – Configure Stripe or SSLCommerz for payments.

+# Configuration
+- Firebase Authentication – Ensure Firebase is properly set up in your .env file.
+- MongoDB Database – Use a remote MongoDB Atlas instance or local setup.

+# Contribution Guidelines
+We welcome contributions!
+Please follow these steps:

+## Fork the repository.
+Create a feature branch (git checkout -b feature-new-feature).
+Commit changes (git commit -m "Add new feature").
+Push to GitHub (git push origin feature-new-feature).
+Open a Pull Request (PR) for review.

+# License
+This project is licensed under the MIT License.
+📄 See the full LICENSE file for more details.

+# Need Help?
+## For any issues or feature requests, feel free to:

+Open an Issue in the repository
+Contact us at nahidhasan3.1416@gmail.com
+Let’s build an amazing game review community together! 🚀